Long-term overnight parking permit

 Change of licence plate number

-If your licence plate number has changed, please come to City Hall (5801, boul.
-Cavendish), or send by fax to 514-485-6863 a copy of your new vehicle registration, and a permit will be reissued.
+If your licence plate number has changed, please send a copy of your new vehicle registration by fax (514-485-6863) or email (email@example.com) or come to City Hall with a copy of your new vehicle registration, and a permit will be reissued.
 If your car is being repaired, and you wish to park your rental or other replacement vehicle on the street, you are required to obtain a temporary parking permit by calling Public Security at 514-485-6960.

 Where you should park